flaturtha/64-testaments/madness-of-krill/madness_v1.md

 I ran.

 *Wait.* I remembered something. *’Take this,’ came a voice.
-In my hand, a woodown coin.
+In my hand, a copper coin.
 The talisman.
-‘It will protect you from them,’ said the voice.
+‘It will protect you from the evil ones,’ said the voice.
 ‘It will protect you.’*

 I fumbled in my pocket. *Where was the coin?* I couldn’t find it.
 Not in that pocket.
 Neither in the other. *Where was the talisman?*